Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 Lots of updates 7/8/2025
-Convex Hull -> Concave Hull was success, although the strategy provided the same result.
-Moving on.
+Convex Hull -> Concave Hull was success, although the strategy provided the same result. look at 4000 BSSID Map Outline, convex and concave were extremely similar leaving me unable to target portions I was attempting to access.

-focus is shifting to less dense clusters
+focus is shifting to less dense clusters then radially expanding from there

-potential issue I am thinking of is that I doubt it would be a true outward spiral of api calls.
+potential issue I am thinking of is that I doubt it would be a true outward spiral.
 I think it would be randomized clusters with a outward spiral.
 I need to focus on density, mainly low density areas